-There’s art on the back cover with the DA Cast.
+There’s art on the back cover with the Dragon Age Cast.
 I see Celene, Flemeth, Solas, a Saarebas, Tallis, Cole, and a variety of other characters from the games.
 Someone will have a lot of fun picking out all the people.

 The book clocks in at 132 pages with the covers included.
 Looking at the table of contents there’s an Intro and then we get right into the Stat Blocks.
 From Anders to Zevran we have pages 4-95 loaded with 41 entries different Dragon Age Characters.
 Some are larger than others.
 Scout Harding gets one page.
 Josephine gets three.
 Alistair gets four.
-From page 96-121 we have some new organizations like The Carta or The Qunari or The House of Crows.
-Pages 122-127 are your relationship rules.
+From page 96-121 we have organization descriptions like The Carta, The Qunari, The Friends of Red Jenny, and The House of Crows.
+Pages 122-127 are rules for relationships.
 The index and back cover close it all out.

 The character descriptions are not just stat blocks.
 There are deep dives into the lore of the characters and how to use them.
 Since Dragon Age is often about people being not very nice to each other your enemies are most often humanoids and this is certainly a big smorgasbord of them.
-The characters themselves are depicted as level 5, 10, or 15 using the Dragon Age ruleset to create them.
+The characters themselves are built exactly like Dragon Age PCs at level 5, 10, or 15.
 These are the same rules you would use to make characters for a Dragon Age game.
 Most of the characters are level 10.
 The Origins characters and Big Villains tend to be level 15.
 Minor characters are level 5.

 One thing I looked for but wasn’t surprised about is that there is no description in the Stat Block for Lambert or Cassandra how the Seekers might be different from normal templars.
 Cassandra’s ability to set the lyrium in a mage’s blood aflame remains a strictly narrative power.
 Between this and excluding Fenris I want to say the authors really avoided adding mechanics to the game that would add to Dragon Age Lore.
 Explaining how Seekers work or how Fenris works was not done, but we have mechanics for Cole which I’ll get to.